wishingbox111/projectfolder-Enchen/README.md

 ```
         git checkout feature2
 ```
-- `git checkout -b` create new branch and change to the branch
+- `git checkout -b` create new branch and change to the branch (combination of the two code above)
 ```
         git checkout -b <new-branch-name>
 ```